Hamish Blake: Solo work

 Blake has appeared on various Australian television series, including Spicks and Specks, Thank God You're Here, Twentysomething, Australia's Brainiest Comedian, The Librarians, The Panel, Rove, Talkin' 'bout your Generation and The Footy Show.
 He has also featured in the British version of Thank God You're Here.
-In 2008 he was a speaker for the negative team in the Melbourne International Comedy Festival's annual televised Great Debate.
+In 2008, he was a speaker for the negative team in the Melbourne International Comedy Festival's annual televised Great Debate.

-He has a monthly column in the Australian women's magazine Cosmopolitan.
+He had a monthly column in the Australian women's magazine Cosmopolitan.
 He was also the winner of the TV Fugly Award for Spunkiest Male TV Personality in 2008.

 Hamish Blake was voted the comedian of the year in 2007 by the Eather corporation.
 His compatriot Andy Lee was placed 14th for 2007.

-Blake also came first in 'Television's most powerful celebrity' for 2009, Lee came 19th.
+Blake also came first in 'Television's most powerful celebrity' for 2009; Lee came 19th.

 On 20 January 2010, it was announced Hamish would be writing a column for the Herald Sun.

 Hamish, along with his wife Zoë Foster Blake, has written a book on dating called Textbook Romance.